How to Fix “All values provided for URL must point to the same page”? Is it really Google SDTT bug? I don’t think so. Read on.

 That’s the answer, the page should contain an anchor.

 When I looked back on the page where I built the structure data using a Single, all-in-one-page list approach, there’s no anchor there.

 The page has contained the links to the other pages.

 Imagine the page is kind of category page in WordPress, where you have some links to different posts page.

 So, no matter how I build the structure data for carousels, the Google SDTT will always display that error.

 My current solution is changing the approach to the first one: Summary page + multiple full details pages.

-This approach allows a page to have different url attributes under ListItem data structure.
+This approach allows a page to have different URL attributes under the ListItem data structure.

-It's not the error on Google Structure Data Testing tool.
+It’s not the error on the Google Structured Data Testing tool.

 It is simply because I overlooked the Google developer documentation.